endymion1818/deliciousreverie/content/post/maintaining-a-legacy-php-codebase.md

 2. Version control the 4GB behemoth
 3. Install Stripe payments on their membership system, a custom PHP Database object
 4. Add Stripe subscriptions to one membership area
-5. Come up with a strategy to shard or seperate the server to mitigate potential downtime & data loss
+5. Come up with a strategy to shard or separate the server to mitigate potential downtime & data loss

 ## Task 1: Move the primary domain to HTTPS